axelvaldez/radical-companies/_posts/rhatchery.live/2023-04-25-kendell-johnson-subscription-economics.markdown

 ---

 <div style="display:none;">
- <p>The conversation with Kendell quickly went into a direction that took me by suprise.
-I fully expected that Kendell was going to push the subscription model as an answer for everything.</p>
+ <p>The conversation with Kendell quickly went into a direction that took me by suprise..</p>
 </div>

 <div>